 NINETEENTH ALBUM: 'PRESENT' (Park Records)

 An important studio album reflecting the 're-setting' of the band with its new 'classic' line up and the return of Maddy Prior.
 (Probably helped with the re-setting of royalties as well!)
 It is made up of re-recorded classics, in part voted by the public in an online poll by Park Records.
-It included the 'Lyke Wake Dirge' which had not appeared on an album before and was a standard concert opener for the band in the mid 70's; re-workings of 'When I was on Horseback' & 'Hard Times of Old England'; The 'as intended' verses of 'Let Her Go Down'; A bonus track - an A Capella version of 'Rosebud in June' (after King Henry).
+It included the 'Lyke Wake Dirge' for the first time, it was a standard concert opener in the mid 70's; re-workings of 'When I was on Horseback' & 'Hard Times of Old England'; The 'as intended' verses of 'Let Her Go Down'; A bonus track - an A Capella version of 'Rosebud in June' (after King Henry).

 The collection of songs formed the basis of the live set for the next couple of years.